 - Conclusion

-But unlike traditional upscaling, which mindlessly turns one pixel into many, Gigapixel’s machine-learned AI algorithms read your image, anticipating and inserting new detail into your enlarged photo.
-As the sample below demonstrates, pictures enlarged with Gigapixel AI are not only bigger but often sharper and more detailed.
+But unlike traditional upscaling, which mindlessly turns one pixel into many, Gigapixel’s machine-learned AI algorithms read your image, anticipating and inserting new detail throughout the enlargement process.
+Thus, pictures enlarged with Gigapixel are not only bigger but often sharper and more detailed than the original image.

 How much does Gigapixel cost?